Floyd Vincent: Guitar/Vocals

 This “rolling party” toured semi regularly around the country whenever the band member’s main acts were off the road.
 This approach worked well for quite a while and allowed Floyd access to experienced musicians.

-On both his tours and recordings over the years Floyd has featured the talents of some of the countries most exciting and technically proficient rock and jazz players including BIll Jacobi (Warumpi Band, Shane Howard, Method), Dave Marsalis ( Tim Finn, Not Drowning Waving), Chris Abrahams (The Necks), Matt Peg (Jethro Tull, Ozzy Osbourne), Jo Accaria (Jimmy Barnes, Wendy Mathews) and Lindsay Page (King Tide, Junglehammer).
+On both the tours and recordings Floyd has featured the talents of some of the countries most exciting and technically proficient rock and jazz players including Chris Abrahams ( The Necks), Matt Peg (Jethro Tull, Ozzy Osbourne), Jo Accaria (Human Nature, Wendy Mathews,), Bill Jacobi (Warumpi Band, Shane Howard) , Dave Marsalis (Tim Finn, Not Drowning Waving) .

-Floyd has always retained a strong degree of autonomy in his career being either a self managed or co-managed artist and in the mid and late nineties he again set his sights overseas and with the assistance of co-manager and front of house engineer Daniele ‘Chipster’ Di Giovanni began touring internationally.
+Floyd has always retained a strong degree of autonomy in his career being either a self managed or co-managed artist and in the mid and late nineties he again set his sights overseas and began touring internationally.

-He has performed 5 international tours (4 band–1 solo) of up to 3 months predominantly on the European festival circuit and covering the territories of Italy, Switzerland, Germany, France, Belgium, Holland and Spain.
-For much of the late nineties Rome was his home away from home.
+He has now performed 5 international tours (4 band–1 solo) of up to 3 months predominantly on the European festival circuit and covering the territories of Italy, Switzerland, Germany, France, Belgium Holland, and Spain.

-He is also one of the few Australian artists who has toured and released an album on a major label in Eastern Europe performing and releasing in Slovakia, Hungary and the Czech Republic.
+He is also one of the few Australian artists who has toured and released an album on a major label in Eastern Europe performing in Slovakia, Hungary and the Czech Republic.

 In the late nineties after the international tours began he was signed to Universal Music and released the critically acclaimed album “Last Exit Motel” around the world.
 That album received strong airplay across Europe and the UK with 3 singles on high rotation on RETE 3 in Switzerland.
 Throughout the mid–late nineties the band literally lived on the road performing an average of 180–200 shows per year.
 They also maintained a constant touring presence in Australia during that time and performed 5 concerts to overwhelming response at the Sydney 2000 Olympics live sites organized by the Olympics Co-Ordination Authority.

-In 2006 he released ‘MONKEY PUZZLE” on his own label Godsplay and it was distributed nationally by MGM.
-It received glowing reviews around the country and was the first time he had been able to produce an album without the pressure of time constraints with large amounts of the work done in his own studio.
+The album ‘MONKEY PUZZLE” was released in 2006 on his own label Godsplay and distributed nationally by MGM.
+It has received glowing reviews around the country and it is the first time he has been able to produce an album without the pressure of time constraints.

-The album continued the bands fascination with the dance rhythms of South America and broke some new ground for them in the areas of rock and pop.
+The album continues the bands fascination with the dance rhythms of South America and breaks some new ground for them in the areas of rock and pop.

-2 of the album tracks achieved high rotation on Swizz Broadcasting Corporation’s Rete 3 .
-The track “Yamba Samba” was featured on ABC Oztrax.
-The band also performed live on the ABC program “The Deep End” and 3 of the tracks from the album were featured on Australian TV Show Mc Leods Daughters.
+2 of the album tracks have achieved high rotation on Swizz Broadcasting Corporation’s Rete 3 .
+The track “Yamba Samba” has been featured on ABC Oztrax and remains in the Jukebox there.
+The band has also recently performed live at the ABC program “The Deep End” and 3 of the tracks from the album have been featured on Australian TV Show Mc Leods Daughters.